Vibrant colors and ease of maintenence are what make croton a great houseplant. Know everything about Croton Plant Care Indoors and more!

 You can get rid of these by removing them by hand.
 Use a cotton swab or ball dipped in rubbing alcohol or vinegar to clean them away.

-Crotons need trimming to when it starts to grow leggier and light pruning to get rid of the dead leaves.
+Croton needs trimming when it starts to grow leggier and light pruning to get rid of the dead leaves.

 For a denser, bushier look, cut back the plant to a point from where you would want the plant to start growing much thicker foliage.
-Early spring is the best time to prune the plant.
+Spring is the best time to prune the plant.
 Avoid cutting the foliage in winters.

 Croton Plant Winter Care

-Crotons grow best in warmer weather, but they can hardly tolerate hard frost at all.
-Indoors, place your croton in a sunny, bright spot near a window that receives at least 5-6 hours of sunlight every day.
+Crotons grow best in warmer weather, which means they can hardly tolerate hard frost at all.
+Indoors, place your croton in a bright spot near a window that receives at least 5-6 hours of daylight every day.
 You may also use a humidifier to maintain the humidity levels for the plant during winters.